VILLASframework/documentation/docs/node/guides/lab19.md

 # Lab 19: Python client

+VILLASnode supports third-party clients to exchange signals with external tools or programming languages.
-Villas supports third party clients.
-This lab focuses on the python client.
+This lab focuses on using the Python programming language for exchanging signals with VILLASnode.

-A small scenario is created to test the functionality of the python client together with villas using data generation and udp node.
+A small example scenario is created to test the functionality of the Python client together with VILLASnode using the [Signal Generator](../nodes/signal.md) (`signal`) and [UDP Socket](../nodes/socket.md) (`socket`) node-types.

-## Villas configuration file
+## VILLASnode configuration file

 ``` url="external/node/etc/labs/lab19.conf" title="node/etc/labs/lab19.conf"
 nodes = {